 A wage garnishment – also known as an income execution in New York- is a potent debt recovery method available to any judgment creditor if you have a job.
 And it can happen without you... more

-Written by attorney Gregory Atwood, 9 months ago.
+Written by attorney Gregory Atwood, about 1 year ago.

 Atwood McVay can help if your wages are being garnished due to a judgement.

 In Tennessee, upon obtaining a judgment, a creditor can garnish your wages, seize your bank... more